What is the Best Kualoa Ranch Tour on Oʻahu, Hawaiʻi?

 Yelp: Giovanni’s Shrimp

-Some of the best beaches on Oʻahu stretch from Ke iki to Sunset Beach in Pūpūkea, and at any one of these beaches, you will never have as much of an issue finding parking compared to Waimea Bay.
+Some of the best beaches on Oʻahu stretch from Ke iki to Sunset Beach in Pūpūkea, and at any one of these beaches, there is never as much of an issue finding parking compared to Waimea Bay.

-Apart from that, I think it would be splitting hairs to list one beach over another.
-Therefore, I recommend driving to any beach along this stretch, and there will always be a legal beach access among the multi-million dollar beachfront homes, which can be found on this interactive map.
+Apart from that, I think I would be splitting hairs to list one beach over another.
+That said, I recommend driving to any beach along this stretch, and there will always be a legal beach access among the multi-million dollar beachfront homes, which can be found on this interactive map.

-Finally, keep in mind that you cannot swim during the winter months.
-The waves and shore-break on the North Shore are far too dangerous, and all too often, tourists around the state end up paralyzed because they try swimming in the shore-break.
-However, the winter waves can make for fun time to watch some of the best surfers in the world!
+Finally, keep in mind that swimming is almost never possible during the winter months.
+The waves and shore-break on the North Shore are far too dangerous, and all too often, visitors around the state end up paralyzed because they try swimming in the shore-break.
+However, the winter waves can make for fun time to watch some of the best surfers in the world, which is especially true at the famous Banzai Pipeline!

 5. ʻEhukai Pillbox Trail (Sunset)